MeeraRamprasad/PLL-Design-Using-Google-Sky-130nm/README.md

 ## Frequency Divider
 The frequency divider circuit is designed using a toggling flip-flop.
-The frequency obtained can be divided by different factors depending on the number of inverters used in back connecting the output to the input.
+The frequency obtained can be divided by different factors depending on the number of inverters used in the back connecting the output to the input.

 Figure 7: Frequency Divider Circuit